-The goal of “Inclusively friendly SRHR” is advancing SRHR of youth with visual impairment ages 14 – 25 in Ethiopia through improving their knowledge in SRHR by developing Braille and Audio SRHR dictionary and shape coded menstrual cycle tracking bracelets.
-It aims to ensure that SRHR education is not only youth-friendly but also inclusive of youth with visual impairment.
-The project will develop an SRHR dictionary in Braille and audio and Menstrual Cycle tracking bracelets that are shape coded.
+The ultimate goal of the project entitled “Inclusively friendly SRHR” is improving SRHR of youth with visual impairment ages 14 – 25 in Ethiopia through enhancing their knowledge in SRHR by developing Braille and Audio SRHR dictionary and shape coded menstrual cycle tracking bracelets.
+It aims to ensure that SRHR education is not only youth friendly but also inclusive of youth with visual impairment.
+The project was developed an SRHR dictionary in Braille and audio and Menstrual Cycle tracking bracelets that are shape coded.

 The project was conducted by Mahlet Alemayehu (M.D), Youth Champion 2019, along with youth from different sectors including disability advisors, Medical Doctors, and students with visual impairment.
 Through the project, health care professionals and health care leaders were also be trained on addressing the barriers youth with visual impairment face within health institutions.